GeneralBots/AzureADPasswordReset.gbapp/README.md

 ## Bot User - Reset Password

-With the access token stored in the database, any user can access anonymously  the bot and through a combination of e-mail and password will be able to reset her or his password.
+With the access token stored in the database, any user can access anonymously  the bot and through a combination of e-mail and mobile received code, the user will be able to reset her or his password.

 ![General Bot Logo](https://raw.githubusercontent.com/pragmatismo-io/AzureADPasswordReset.gbapp/master/docs/password.gif)